11 September, 2024

 Whether popping in for local bubbles and oysters or lingering over the tasting menu, you’ll love Bayviews Restaurant and Lounge Bar’s floor-to-ceiling seaside panorama.

-Top breakfast, brunch and lunch destinations include The Chapel for comfort food in a beautiful heritage space.
+Top breakfast, brunch and lunch destinations include The Chapel for comfort food in a beautiful heritage space or Delish Fine Foods deli and cafe.
 Infuse Coffee Roasters has quick, quality refuelling sorted.
-If you’re around on the first or third Saturday of the month, don’t miss Burnie Farmers Market.
+If you’re around on the first or third Saturday of the month, don’t miss the Burnie City Market.
 Get morning bites to go and fresh food for self-catering, then check out the locally made arts and crafts.

 Hellyers Road Distillery.
 Photo: Jess Bonde.